Chart Color Schemes

 Torrens Park displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-Torrens Park's dwelling structure, as per the latest Census, consisted of 69.1% houses and 30.9% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Adelaide metro's 75.2% houses and 24.9% other dwellings.
-Home ownership in Torrens Park was at 41.2%, with the rest being mortgaged (38.5%) or rented (20.3%).
-The median monthly mortgage repayment in the area was $2,167, higher than Adelaide metro's average of $1,562.
-Median weekly rent in Torrens Park was recorded at $330, compared to Adelaide metro's $320.
-Nationally, Torrens Park's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+Torrens Park's dwelling structure in the latest Census showed 69.1% houses and 30.9% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Adelaide metro's 75.2% houses and 24.9% other dwellings.
+Home ownership in Torrens Park was at 41.2%, with mortgaged dwellings at 38.5% and rented ones at 20.3%.
+The median monthly mortgage repayment was $2,167, above Adelaide metro's average of $1,562.
+Median weekly rent in Torrens Park was $330, slightly higher than Adelaide metro's $320.
+Nationally, Torrens Park's mortgage repayments were significantly higher at $2,167 compared to the Australian average of $1,863, while rents were substantially lower at $330 compared to the national figure of $375.

 Frequently Asked Questions - Housing